Ohio Drug Defect Lawyer reviews the FDA warnings on Xeljanz risk for RA and

 The FDA recommends the following actions:

-Patients should not stop or change their own dosage of Xeljanz without talking to their health care professional.
+Patients should not stop or change their own dosage without talking to their health care professional.
 Patients, however, should seek medical attention if they experience symptoms of a blood clot in the lungs, such as: